AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-manage.md

    In an existing report, select the Segments icon ![](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Segmentation_18_N.svg) in the left navigation, then select **[!UICONTROL Manage]**.

-## Available actions in the Segment Manager
+## Available actions in the Segment manager

-In the Segment Manager, you can:
+In the Segment manager, you can:

 * [Filter segments](/help/components/segmentation/segmentation-workflow/t-seg-filter.md)